 Ensure that carpets or rugs are secured to the floor and stairs.
 Remove all throw rugs and use non-slip rugs or attach rugs to the floor with double sided tape.
 Apply non-slip strips or rubber mats on the floor of the shower or bathtub.
 In the bathroom place grab rails inside and outside of the shower or bathtub.
 Also place grab rails next to the toilet and on both sides of the stairway.
 Another important method to prevent falls is having proper lighting throughout the home.
 Having easy to reach lamps, night lights, proper overhead lighting and flashlights will help reduce falls.
 Give more security and reduce the risk of falls by using all these fall prevention methods.

-During a in home assessment for service in Erie, Warren, Crawford or Mercer Counties one of our nurses will complete a home safety evaluation to reduce hazards that may cause a loved one to fall.
+During a in home assessment for service in Erie, Warren, or Crawford Counties one of our nurses will complete a home safety evaluation to reduce hazards that may cause a loved one to fall.
 Fall prevention supports avoidable acute care hospitalizations.
 More than one third of adults 65 and older in the U.S. fall each year.
 One in forty that fall will be alive at the end of the year.
 That is a shocking fact.
 Please, take fall prevention for seniors seriously.
 We can help.
 For more information on services please contact Loving Hearts Home Care 1-877-652-8048.

 * Resources: Fall Prevention Nurse Track